 The BA (Hons) Children, Schools and Families Top Up is awarded by the University of Central Lancashire, UCLan.

-The full-time course runs one day per week over one year.
-The course is based at the Main Site on Milnthorpe Road, Kendal, and will start in September 2017.
+The full-time course runs one day per week over one year and is based at the Main Site on Milnthorpe Road, Kendal.

 Modules on the BA(Hons) CSF top up programme include:

 International Perspectives on Children's Lives:

 This module aims to provide the students with knowledge and insight into the issues facing children in an increasingly interconnected and globalised world.
 The focus is on the wider globalised context in which childcare policy and policy responses are developing.

 The module aims to develop a critical appreciation of multi professional working and the current dynamic context in which this is developing.
 Students will develop a critical understanding of the professionalization of the children's workforce and the implications for practice.

 This module draws on students' experiences of working with children and YP.
 If you are not already in a relevant work setting, you will need to find a suitable work placement for a minimum of 12 days.
 The module will help you to apply your understanding of national policies, legislation and skills frameworks to your own working practice and consider your role as a 'change agent'

 Learning, Curriculum and Assessment:

 The module is concerned with learning, curriculum and assessment and the relationship between these concepts.
 It focuses on the process, content, delivery and outcomes of the curriculum and how each informs the other.
 Ideas around what counts as valid knowledge will be explored and critically evaluated.